thody/hapi-google-oauth2-certs/README.md

 Registers a Hapi [server method](http://hapijs.com/tutorials/server-methods) to retrieve Google oAuth2 certificates for [validation of ID tokens](https://developers.google.com/accounts/docs/OpenIDConnect#validatinganidtoken).
-Since certificates do not change regularly, they are cached using Hapi's native cache for 24 hours to eliminate unnecessary network calls.
+Since certificates do not change frequently, they are cached using Hapi's native cache for 24 hours to eliminate unnecessary network calls.

 # Usage